-A course focused on important principles of spiritual formation and Christian leadership with an appropriate field experience under the supervision of a competent supervisor.
+A course focused on important principles of Spiritual Formation and Christian Leadership with an appropriate field experience under the supervision of a competent supervisor.
 Cognitive and affective learning experiences are designed to foster the student's formation in ministry.
-3 semester hours (Pass/Fail Course - See note above)
+3 semester hrs.
+Pass/Fail Course - See note above.